 The bill requires 0.5 FTE to administer additional provider contracts required to address the expanded caseload.
 The contract administrator will also provide training for family advocates, develop and administer a standardized risk stratification tool, and collect and report data.
 Expenditures increase by \$1.9 million in FY 2019-20 to reflect the impact of extending the program past its repeal date.
+The Office of Behavioral Health in the DHS will manage the newly created advisory board within its existing appropriations.
 Table 3 provides a further breakdown of the behavioral health services expenditures expected under the bill.